↑ Find Your Part Fast

 If you already know what kind of Portfolio fixture you own, that is often the fastest way to narrow the search.
 A landscape spotlight does not use the same accessories as a table lamp.
 A pendant shade does not use the same hardware as a transformer system.
 Use the fixture type first, then narrow down the exact component.

 If you are looking for replacement parts for an indoor fixture, it may help to first review our Portfolio indoor lighting guide.
-That page gives a broader overview of the main indoor fixture categories across the site, which can make it easier to identify whether you are working with track lighting, pendant lighting, wall lighting, recessed fixtures, bathroom lighting, or another common indoor style before ordering shades, bulbs, covers, or hardware.
+That page gives a broader overview of the main indoor fixture categories across the site.

 Landscape lighting fixtures